ucf-cs/Tervel/docs/tervel-user-manual.md

 * `T` is the number of threads, and

 * `OP` is the ratio of occurrences for each of the data structure's operations.
-For example, a queue/buffer has two ops: enqueue and dequeue.
-Therefore, an example command might be `./buffer_tervel_wf.x 2 1 1` which is an execution of the wait-free Tervel buffer with two threads, each performing 50% enqueues and dequeues. `./buffer_tervel_wf.x 2 2 1` would have a 2:1 ratio of enqueues to dequeues, which means approx 66% enqueue and 33% dequeue.
-A full list of each op required for each executable is listed below.

 ^
 Leaving any of these command line parameters blank will default their values to zero.

-Running a binary with these command line parameters alone will not produce any output.
-There is one extra flag that is required, and that is `-num_threads` with a trailing integer that must be greater than or equal to the number of threads stated previously.
+There is only one flag that is required, and that is `-num_threads` with a trailing integer that must be greater than or equal to the sum of all `T`s.
 Therefore, a full sample command for a test would be:

 {% highlight bash %}
-$ ./stack_tervel_lf.x -num_threads 2 2 1 1
+$ ./stack_tervel_lf.x -num_threads 3  2 1 0  1 0 1
 {% endhighlight %}

+Which will run the lock-free Tervel stack test with three threads, the first group consisting of two threads performing 100% inserts and the other group just one thread performing 100% removes.
 More flags are listed below.

-If you wish to specify a specific op ratio per thread, a command such as this example will work:
+As another example:

 {% highlight bash %}
-$ ./stack_tervel_lf.x -num_threads 2  1 1 0  1 0 1
+$ ./buffer_tervel_wf.x -num_threads 2 2 2 1
 {% endhighlight %}

-Which will run the test with two threads, one performing 100% inserts and the other with 100% removes.
+Will run the wait-free Tervel buffer test with two threads, each performing approximately 66% enqueue and 33% dequeue.

 ### Data Structure Operations